Accounts of kindness were likely to set off tears – a young soldier in agony with some nurse giving her own time and gentleness.

 Once living far away from home, tales of unthanked saviours appealed more.

-My brother, Peter, flew back to New Zealand and returning from the airport after his good visit, I flopped into emptiness – in the flat and in my belly.
+My brother, Peter, flew back to New Zealand and returning from the airport after his good visit, I flopped into an emptiness – in my belly and in the flat.

 One bubble, then another, became a line of water and ran down the pane.
 Most stayed as bubbles.

-Then tears also went into flow – and soon I was shaking as though in shock.
+Then tears also went into flow – and I was shaking as though in shock.

-This weeping was not for others reliant on strangers with no reason to be generous.
+This weeping was not for others reliant on strangers.

 If I reached out, the Peter who’d appeared beside me, reading his book, would vanish, yet his presence felt like a re-living.

-I have not forgotten my younger brother at 12, left to sit by my hospital bed, nor forgotten his smile.
+I have not forgotten, Peter, my younger brother at 12, left to sit by my hospital bed, nor forgotten his smile.

 And Danny’s continuing limp is a constant reminder of the accident he and I shared – Danny is our older brother.